Dennyirfan/Den/Enable-WRITE_SECURE_SETTINGS-permission.md

-In order for SimpleWear to change settings like **mobile data** and **location** without root access, it needs the WRITE_SECURE_SETTINGS permission.
+In order for SimpleWear to change **location** settings without root access, it needs the WRITE_SECURE_SETTINGS permission.
 As this is a system permission, it cannot be requested in app and has to be enabled manually.
 Please use the following tools to enable the permission.

 ### **Windows**
 1. **Download the ZIP file**